Robustness Analysis on Foundational Segmentation Models: Additional Results

 \subsection{Semantic Segmentation}

 Table \ref{tab:semantic_relative_scores} and \ref{tab:semantic_absolute_scores} show relative robustness ($\gamma^r$) and absolute robustness ($\gamma^a$) scores for the selected models on semantic segmentation.
-While we only have one VFM, ODISE, to compare too, we do find that all selected models are typically more robust to semantic segmentation as opposed to instance segmentation.
-Figures \ref{fig:coco_semantic_heatmap} and \ref{fig:ade20k_semantic_heatmap} better visualize these results for COCO-P and ADE20K-P respectfully.
-We observe that CNN models on the ADE20K dataset are even less robust compared to COCO-P. Additionally, the ODISE model is more relatively robust on ADE20K-P, where it is evaluated zero-shot, as compared to COCO-P. To better observe performance across varying severity for each corruption, we visualize results for COCO-P in \ref{fig:coco_semantic_line_plots} and ADE20K-P in \ref{fig:ade20k_semantic_line_plots}.
-For both datasets, but especially ADE20K, we see CNN-based backbones for non-VFM models have a much steeper decline as corruption severity increases, most noticeably for noise-based corruptions.
+While comparing, we do find that all selected models are typically more robust to semantic segmentation as opposed to instance segmentation, but still multimodal models perform poorly for compression, snow and certain noises in comparison to transformer based unimodal in MS COCO-P dataset.
+We observe that CNN models on the ADE20K-P dataset are even less robust compared to MS COCO-P. Additionally, the ODISE model is more relatively robust on ADE20K-P, where it is evaluated zero-shot, as compared to MS COCO-P. To better observe performance across varying severity for each corruption, we visualize results for COCO-P in \ref{fig:coco_semantic_line_plots} and ADE20K-P in \ref{fig:ade20k_semantic_line_plots}.
+For both datasets, but especially ADE20K-P, we see CNN-based backbones for unimodal models have a much steeper decline as corruption severity increases, most noticeably for noise-based corruptions.
 This may indicate CNN-based architectures are more sensitive to noise-based corruptions.